Kievkao/UIDynamicAnimatorExperiments/README.md

 # UIDynamicAnimatorExperiments
 Experiments with UIDynamicAnimator.
+Some examples are based on:
-Based on: http://www.teehanlax.com/blog/introduction-to-uikit-dynamics/
+http://www.teehanlax.com/blog/introduction-to-uikit-dynamics/